Kp0c/war-crimes-map/README.md

 - The `wcm-map` component is responsible for the map
 - The `wcm-navbar` component is responsible for the navigation bar
 - The `wcm-filter` component is responsible for the search and filter area
-- The `wcm-list` component is responsible for the list view
+- The `wcm-list` component is responsible for the list view of individual events

 Additional classes:
 - `helpers/observable.js` a small observable to add reactivity